Seven Seas Mariner deck plans

-- Pool deck's outdoor dining was upgraded with new / expanded lunch options, which include prime steaks, chops, sausages, seafood (salmon), chicken.
-The "fast food" is cooded a la minute at the new infrared BBQ grills and new buffet food bars now part of the Pool Grill restaurant.
+- Pool deck's outdoor dining was upgraded with new/expanded lunch options, which include prime steaks, chops, sausages, seafood (salmon), chicken.
+The "fast food" is cooked a la minute at the new infrared BBQ grills and new buffet food bars now part of the Pool Grill restaurant.

 - The Atrium, walkways and public spaces received new carpeting, furniture, decors, art.

-- The Library was remodeled and received new dark-wood bookshelves, updated furnishings, new chandelier.
+- The Library was remodelled and received new dark-wood bookshelves, updated furnishings, new chandelier.

-- The Connoisseur Club (indoor smoking lounge) received new color scheme.
+- The Connoisseur Club (indoor smoking lounge) received a new colour scheme.